 What Do I Get at the Lower End of the Scale

 Let’s assume that you have decided to work with a quantity surveyor who only charges $300.
 That’s a few hundred extra dollars in your pocket, but the schedule you receive may not be as detailed as you would like.

 For example, most surveyors at the lower end of the price scale don’t usually provide the following:

 - The option to use low-value and low-cost pooling to increase the amount you can claim

-- Completion of additional searches that would have helped to find approved works that you can claim for
+- Completion of additional searches that would have helped to find approved works by previous owners that you can claim for

 - Full itemisation of the individual assets contained in the property